keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 Remember this fear isn’t the same kind of fear created by lack of oxygen or CO2 in the body—that panic is induced by your central chemoreceptors.

-Remember, fear response is based in the amygdala.
+This fear response is based in the amygdala.

 Christopher Bergland, author of *Neuroscientists Discover the Roots of ‘Fear-Evoked Freezing”* writes, “Before deciding to flee or fight, most mammals freeze for a few milliseconds to assess the situation before making the next move.”[^73]